chrissjinn/klarity/README.md

 ### Architecture
 <img src="https://github.com/philipk19238/klarity/blob/master/readme_data/architecture.png?raw=true">

-The Klarity backend is comprised into three main sections - scraper, labeller, and API.
+The Klarity backend is comprised into three main sections - the scraper, labeller, and API.

 ### Scraper
 https://github.com/philipk19238/klarity/tree/master/api/app/scraper

 Our scraper uses a two step process to parse websites.
 First, it seeds our Mongo database with tens of thousands of "scrape-able" links using a DFS algorithm.
-This process is designed to be a background job that scrapes new links for our scraper to process and will stop once it detects a link it already scraped.
+This process is designed to be a background job that scrapes new links for our scraper to process, and will stop once it detects a link it already scraped.
 Afterwards, we paginate over those results and utlize multiprocessing & caching to quickly scrape, label, and save the data into our database.
 We originally designed this scraper to be asynchronous but could not implement due to time constraints